JurisPuchin/BookAndTutors_Website/README.md

 It is built on the LAMP stack using the MINI framework.

+As of 11Jan2018, this code is hosted on: http://booksandtutorssfsu.herokuapp.com/

 ## Development Team Members:
 + Juris Puchin
 + Izaac Garcilazo